VA250 for Tourism Partners

-As we come upon the 250th anniversary of the Revolutionary War, celebrations will be occurring all across the country.
+It's the 250th anniversary of the Revolutionary War and the founding of the nation, and celebrations are occurring all across the country.
 The CACVB is heading up the local committee tasked with commemorating and exploring Charlottesville and Albemarle County's role in American Independence and ongoing revolutionary ideals.

 What is VA250?